jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ## Data For Object Classes

-The JSON data for RDAP object classes is an "objects" member -- a JSON array comprising all the objects for one or more RDAP object classes.
+The JSON data for an RDAP object class is an "objects" member -- a JSON array comprising all the objects for that class.
 It is RECOMMENDED that an RIR provide bulk data for IP Network, Autonomous System Number, Domain, Nameserver, and Entity object classes ([@!RFC9083, section 5]).

 Furthermore, within the JSON array: